Before this photo, they were all caterpillars!

 What made it even better is that creatures started showing up.
 This place, in the middle of Manhattan, 5 stories high… I started to see Katydids, ladybugs, snails, slugs, lacewings, caterpillars, birds, bees, wasps, butterflies, ants, etc. It was like this whole universe showed up all because of the plants.
-My secret garden.
+My tiny garden.

 As they say, one thing leads to another, and that small garden led me to my snails.
 It has been so refreshing.
 I miss the plants now that it is winter, and I can’t wait to bring them to life again soon…